Legenddigital/legenddigitaliton/README.md

 ## Installation

-Currently decrediton is available on Windows, Linux, and macOS.
+Currently legenddigitaliton is available on Windows, Linux, and macOS.

 legenddigitaliton will NOT use or in any way disrupt the wallet file you may already be using at this time.